 The Sleep Disorders Clinic

-Specialising in the identification and treatment of snoring and sleep apnoea our expert comprehensive approach ensures you get the treatment you require quickly.
-The clinics expert use of the most up to date medical treatments mean we have a 100% success rate in managing snoring and Sleep Apnoea.
+Specialising in the diagnosis and treatment of snoring and Sleep Apnoea, our expert approach ensures you get the treatment you require quickly.
+The clinics comprehensive use of the most advanced medical treatments mean we have a 100% success rate in managing snoring and Sleep Apnoea.

 From our base in Harley Street we have a national reach due to our use of home diagnostic sleep study equipment.
-This means even more speed and convenience for our patients as this reduces the amount of clinic visits.
+This means even more speed and convenience for our patients as this reduces clinic visits.

 We accept referrals from other health professionals and we also accept patient’s self-referrals.